ElektraInitiative/libelektra/doc/help/kdb-cmerge.md

 ## RETURN VALUE

-0 on success.
+- 0:
+  Successful.

+- 1:
-1 if an error happened.
+  An error happened.

+- 2:
-2 if a merge conflict occurred and merge strategy abort was set.
+  A merge conflict occurred and merge strategy abort was set.

 The result of the merge is stored in `result`.